openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     Status: Under Development, planned for TBD

-(f) Automated upgrades of data plane components.
-OpenEBS operator
-    will check for all the volumes and resources that need to be upgraded and will launch a Kubernetes Job for any resource that has the autoUpgrade set to true.
+6. Automated upgrades of data plane components.
+OpenEBS operator will check for all the volumes and resources that need to be upgraded and will launch a Kubernetes Job for any resource that has the autoUpgrade set to true.
 In case there is a failure to upgrade, the